return42/sphkerneldoc/linux_src_doc/mm/workingset_c.rst

 -----------

-Calculates and evaluates the refault distance of the previously evicted page in the context of the zone it was allocated in.
+Calculates and evaluates the refault distance of the previously evicted page in the context of the node it was allocated in.

 Returns \ ``true``\  if the page should be activated, \ ``false``\  otherwise.